Urban Developments In Scotland – Check IT Group

 New Waverly will also make use of the former infant Canongate School, a C-Listed building.
 It will also be the home of the Edinburgh Gin distillery which will also feature a visitor centre.
 The New Waverly development is set to be completed throughout 2019/2020.

-Robin is a content producer for Check It Group and has been writing for the company for years.
-Robin has a keen eye for bringing industry news to consumers in an easy to understand manner.
+Alex is a content producer for Check It Scaffold Services and has been writing for the company for years.
+Alex has a keen eye for bringing industry news to consumers in an easy to understand manner.